tiagoprn/my_talks/kibana/presentation.md

 overcome that using es "mapping" feature.

 -------------------------------------------------
 # Considerations on how to query your data on elasticsearch - example (2/3)

 - With the mapping feature we can tell es how to store the information and how we plan to search for it.
-On the example above, we would have to tell es that we want it to NOT analyse an e-mail field when it finds one, so that we can do an exact search on its value.
-Out of curiosity, here is an example:
+On the example above, we would have to tell es that we want it to NOT analyse an e-mail field when it finds one, so that we can do an exact search on its` value.
+Here is an example:

 ```
 elasticSearchClient.indices.create({